mapflat/func-patterns-for-oo-minds/README.md

 src/test/{java,scala}/com/mapdlat/funcpatterns/{Java,Scala}SlideTest.{java,scala}.

 In order to move forward, run the "bin/slideshow.py next".
 In order to back up, run "bin/slideshow.py prev".
-The slideshow.py script will clear out (stash?) any local changes you have made, and reset the working directory to the desired slide.
+The slideshow.py script will clear out any local changes you have made, and reset the working directory to the desired slide.